 - Ash is pronoun-indifferent, meaning that they use any / all pronouns.

-- I know that the book has Ashs old name on it – but I will referring to her as Ash.
+- I know that the book has Ash’s old name on it – but I will refer to her as Ash.

-I’m so happy and proud that this book exists – I remember watching all of Ashs ABCs of LGBT+ videos on YouTube when I was a questioning bean, so I remember watching the first LGBT+ video around 2015 / 2016 – and instantly falling in love with Ashs personality and editing – so I felt that his personality really came across in her book.
-The book deals with identity, because the book has a number of voices – so I feel as though this is the perfect resource for anyone who wants to have a clearer understanding of gender, sexuality, and the terminology that helps individuals clarify those parts of themselves.
-This book is definitely a textbook, but a manageable one, and I did read it cover to cover, and absolutely loved it.
+I’m so happy and proud that this book exists – I remember watching all of Ash’s ABCs of LGBT+ videos on YouTube when I was a questioning bean, so I remember watching the first LGBT+ video around 2015 / 2016 – and instantly falling in love with Ash’s personality and editing – so I felt that his personality really came across in her book.
+The book deals with identity because the book has several voices – so I feel as though this is the perfect resource for anyone who wants to have a clearer understanding of gender, sexuality, and the terminology that helps individuals clarify those parts of themselves.
+This book is definitely a textbook, but a manageable one and I did read it cover to cover, and absolutely loved it.

 However, a gripe I have with this book is that if you read the cheat sheet at the beginning of the book, you’ve essentially read the book – the remaining 170 pages don’t elaborate enough on the terminology to warrant 170 more pages – but, I do understand that Ash wanted to get personal experiences for their book, so this gripe is somewhat minor.

-In addition, half the book explores gender, and the other half explores sexuality by giving overviews of both a – this gives you the ability to learn from scratch, or to bulk up on terms that you’ve already encountered.
+Besides, half the book explores gender, and the other half explores sexuality by giving overviews of both a – this gives you the ability to learn from scratch or to bulk up on terms that you’ve already encountered.
 I definitely felt as though I was exploring different parts of my identity when reading this book – as I came across the terms ‘diamoric‘ and ‘transmasculine‘ because of this book.

-I also love all of the illustrations this book has – like I mentioned, this is a textbook book, but with the addition of illustrations and photograph which makes the book visually nice to look at.
-Despite the fact that this is a convention of many textbook, the illustrations give the book so much added charm to the book.
+I also love all of the illustrations this book has – like I mentioned, this is a textbook book, but with the addition of illustrations and photographs which makes the book visually nice to look at.
+Although this is a convention of many textbooks, the illustrations give the book so much added charm to the book.